 Writes a signal into a <file> or a <stream>.
-It writes the file either in a raw format (using '-r' option) or (by default) in the LastWave format with ascii coding (unless '-b' is specified in which case binary codes are used).
+It writes the file either in a raw format (using '-r' option) or (by default) in the LastWave format with binary coding (unless '-a' is specified in which case ascii coding is used).
 In the LastWave format, there are different modes :